-During the winter season 2017/2018, Wagrain-Klein will host the kick-off event of the Riders Cup for the third/fourth time.
-In the fastest sport on ice, athletes from almost 20 countries fight for World Cup points in the Ice Cross Downhill World Championship.
+During the winter season 2017/2018, Wagrain-Klein will host the kick-off event of the Riders Cup for the fourth time.
+In the fastest sport on ice, athletes from almost 20 countries fight for World Cup points in the Ice Cross Downhill World Championship from 14. till 17. december 2017.
 The toughest ice skaters in the world, an atmosphere full of suspense, and thousands of cubic meters of frozen water in the heart of the Salzburg world of sports guarantee an extraordinary event.

-Be there when the daring athletes throw themselves down the demanding ice track with up to 80 km/h!
+Be there when the daring athletes speed down the demanding ice track with up to 80 km/h!

 Action on ice